quananhle/Python/Software Engineering Practicing/Leetcode/Miscellaneous/2462. Total Cost to Hire K Workers/README.md

 1. Initialize two priority queues ```heads``` and ```tails``` that store the first ```m``` workers and the last ```m``` workers, where the worker with the lowest cost has the highest priority.
 2. Set up two pointers ```next_head = m```, ```next_tail = n - m - 1``` indicating the next worker to be added to two queues.

-Compare the top workers in both queues, and hire the one with the lowest cost, if both workers have the same cost, hire the worker from head_workers.
+3. Compare the top workers in both queues, and hire the one with the lowest cost, if both workers have the same cost, hire the worker from ```heads```.
 Add the cost of this worker to the total cost.

 If next_head <= next_tail, we need to fill the queue with one worker: